Lemon Sky Studios

 Lemon Sky Studios is a computer-generated imagery studio that produces art for animation and video game titles, based in Kuala Lumpur, Malaysia.
 The company is best known for outsourcing computer animation and art project for major video game titles such as Final Fantasy VII Remake, Resident Evil: Resistance, Warcraft III: Reforged, StarCraft: Remastered, Uncharted: The Lost Legacy, Marvel's Spider-Man, and Gears of War 5.
 The studio also involved in animation series such as TruckTown and Nickelodeon's Middle School Moguls.

 Organization

 Lemon Sky's production team is made up of over 450 artists and production staff.

 The studio's headquarters is located in Kuala Lumpur, Malaysia, with an additional branch located in the city of Penang.

+The studio was acquired and is currently fully owned by ASX-listed game studio, iCandy Interactive Limited.